Why This Mother and Wife Travels Solo

 - I travel solo because sometimes there are places I want to go that others don’t.

 - I travel solo because it is such a feeling of accomplishment.
 I research the places I want to see.
 I choose the accommodations, the activities, my transportation and my meals.
-I go from one end of the city to the other, from one city to the next and from one country to another.
+I go from one end of the city to the other, from one town to the next and from one country to another.

 - I travel solo because I get to meet like-minded individuals from all over the world who are also travelling.
-It is amazing to learn of where they have just come from and where they are going next.
+It is incredible to learn of where they have just come from and where they are going next.
 It makes the world feel smaller and more connected.

 - I travel solo because it gives you space.
 Space to reflect, breathe and appreciate.